kotavonvos/civicedu/README.EN.md

 # Activate Africa – via Peaceful Civic Action

 Activate Africa is a school for active and peaceful civic education.
-It connects African citizens with global experts so they can exchange knowledge and experiences in fields such as tactics, strategy, psychology, leadership, technology, history, communication, and more.
+It stimulates exchange of knowledge and experiences between African citizens and global experts in fields such as tactics, strategy, psychology, leadership, technology, history, communication, and more.
 Additionally, Activate Africa integrates a blockchain utility token to compensate experts for their contributions.

 ---